mikyPolimi/Pacs_Challenge_2/README.md

 A constructor of the matrix, given as input the name of the file downloaded from *math.nist.gov/MatrixMarket/*

-# main
+# Implementation

 In order to test the code, in the main function I executed 2 tests:
 `test_mat_vec_prod()` execute the operator Matrix * vector and prints the execution time of the operations performed with all possible storage methods.
 `test_norm()` calculate the one-norm, infinity-norm and Froebenius-norm with all possible storage methods.

+In the make file Optimization has been activated, using the -03 flag.

 Note that the implemantation works fine with all possible type of classes as value of the map.
-Also std::complex<double> might be used.
+Also complex numbers might be used.

 ## How to use